Criminal Defense Over 45 Years of Combined Experience

 • Negotiation with Prosecution: Defense attorneys often negotiate with the prosecution to explore the possibility of resolving the case through a plea bargain.
 They may negotiate for reduced charges or lighter sentencing in exchange for a guilty plea.

-• Witness Preparation: If there are witnesses who can testify on behalf of the accused, a criminal defense attorneys works to prepare them for court appearances, ensuring they provide accurate and credible testimony.
+• Witness Preparation: If there are witnesses who can testify on behalf of the accused, a criminal defense attorney works to prepare them for court appearances, ensuring they provide accurate and credible testimony.

 • Sentencing Advocacy: If their client is found guilty or pleads guilty, your attorney will advocate for a fair and reasonable sentence.
 They may present mitigating factors, such as the defendant's remorse or rehabilitation efforts, to influence the sentencing decision.